shlrley/VanArt/README.md

     - You can also choose a start and end date, which correspond to a period of time when art pieces were installed.
 This is done using the "Select Start Year" and "Select End Year" dropdown menus.
       - For example, do you only wish to see newer art pieces, installed between 2010-2022?

+2. Map (reactive elements) 🗺
+  - A map of Vancouver with points of art pieces is shown under the "Map" tab on the right panel.

-2. Graphs and Table (reactive elements) 📈
+3. Graphs (reactive elements) 📈
-    - Two reactive graphs are shown on the right panel.
+    - Two reactive graphs are shown on the right panel under the "Graphs" tab.
     - The first graph (different from shiny app) is a line plot of year and number of art pieces installed. **The information shown is the trend of how many art pieces were installed per year.** The lines are coloured by neighbourhood.
       - From exploring, you may perhaps notice that more art pieces have been installed in recent years than in the past.
     - The second graph shows a bar plot **comparing neighbourhoods and how many art pieces are installed in each one**.
       - You can try selecting "Downtown" + some other neighbourhoods, and notice that Downtown has a lot of pieces installed!
     - (**Please note: the y-axis of the second graph is 'Neighbourhoods', but the label was removed as a design choice to declutter the interface for a better user experience)

-3. Data table 🧮
+4. Data table (reactive elements) 🧮
     - A data table (different from shiny app) is displayed on the right panel, under the two graphs.
     - This table is reactive and **shows the exact data used to create the two graphs**.
     - It also displays information about the title of the art pieces, what "type" they are (mural, statue, etc.), as well as an address in case you're interested in visiting it.